Samuelschoeberl/ATLA_Campaign/Player Root/PCs/Mahogany/Bending Rules - Mahogany/by Action Type/Action/Human Form - Mahogany.md

 #Action_Mahogany

-[[Mahogany]] (0)'s unique ability to take on a human-like form.
+Mahogany's unique ability to take on a human-like form.
 Other spirits or spiritually versed Humans might be able to still recognise you as a Spirit.
 Your stats stay the same in this form.

 #Level1_Mahogany